invopop/gobl.verifactu/README.md

-# GOBL to Veri*Factu
+# GOBL to VeriFactu

-Go library to convert [GOBL](https://github.com/invopop/gobl) invoices into Veri*Factu declarations and send them to the AEAT (Agencia Estatal de Administración Tributaria) web services.
+Go library to convert [GOBL](https://github.com/invopop/gobl) invoices into VeriFactu declarations and send them to the AEAT (Agencia Estatal de Administración Tributaria) web services.
 This library assumes that clients will handle a local database of previous invoices in order to comply with the local requirements of chaining all invoices together.

 Copyright [Invopop Ltd.](https://invopop.com) 2023.
 Released publicly under the [GNU Affero General Public License v3.0](LICENSE).
 For commercial licenses please contact the [dev team at invopop](mailto:dev@invopop.com).
 For contributions to this library to be accepted, we will require you to accept transferring your copyright to Invopop Ltd.